equalcollective/equal-hiring/founding-full-stack-engineer-dec-2025.md

 - **Start with the data model.** What does an X-Ray record look like?
 Get this right first.
 - **The demo app is secondary.** It exists only to showcase your X-Ray system.
 Keep it simple - dummy data is perfectly fine.
 - **Show your thinking.** We care more about how you think and the decisions you make than a perfect implementation.
 The video walkthrough is your chance to explain your reasoning.
+- **Use AI assistance freely.** We're believers in AI-assisted development—not AI-generated slop, but thoughtful use of AI tools.
+Use them for brainstorming, architecture discussions, rubber-ducking ideas, and yes, coding too.
+We find AI is often most valuable in the thinking and planning phases.
+Just make sure you understand and can explain everything you submit.

 ---